Brigham and Women’s nurse providing medical attention, emotional support for patients prohibited from seeing family

 “Just a couple of weeks ago, I sensed my patient was truly anxious.
 She received a cardiac diagnosis so she was upset about it,” she explained.

-With a no visitor policy in place at many hospitals, it has been tough going on patients, their families and healthcare workers like Kelley.
+With a no visitor policy in place at many hospitals, it has been tough for patients, their families and healthcare workers like Kelley.

-“I walked in the room and my heart just broke for her so I quickly thought, ‘OK, I’m going to page the doctor.”
+“I walked in the room and my heart just broke for her so I quickly thought, ‘OK, I’m going to page the doctor,'” she recalled.

 Kelley sent a message to the patient’s doctor asking if it would be OK to bring her to the glass pedestrian bridge so she could see her husband and daughter who would be waiting outside.